 Anyone with an interest in fashion [or of course weddings] will be fascinated to see in one collection the change in bridal trends from historical gold embroidered dresses, to silk bias cut gowns of the 40s to the practical ‘DIY’ gowns [one made from curtains!] that emerged during the Second World War and how society and economic times depicted these.

 Here are a few looks at the exhibition, though the gowns really are worth seeing up close in person.
 I seem to, as always, be drawn to sparkle, bows and glamour…

 When I was invited to the press event for the exhibition I was interviewed by a few media channels, including DW, for their piece on the V&A wedding dress exhibition which is broadcast internationally as part of their popular lifestyle channel Euromaxx.
 I try not to think how many 1000’s of people around the world may have seen my mug, scary thought.

-So if you click on the image below it will take you to watch the video, you can see my little bit around 03:00 minutes in [though do watch the interview with Edwina Ehrman, the curator for her fascinating insight].
+So if you click on the image below it will take you to watch the video, you can see my little bit at 2 minutes 45 seconds in [though do watch the interview with Edwina Ehrman, the curator for her fascinating insight].
 Having worked in TV and film previously I should add that I am very much used to being behind the camera so please excuse my pretty awful interview ability.
 I appear not to be able to speak English, but hopefully you get the gist of what I mean?!